Sammy Bearkat: Samantha Bearkat (1986-2005)

 In 1986, Samantha Bearkat was introduced as a non-costumed character.
 In later years Samantha appeared in costume along Sammy. she was "retired" in 2005.

-Cindy Coe, who played Samantha from 1989-1990 brought a whole new look to Samantha's costume when her Mom custom-made most of Samantha's outfits to include a homecoming dress, old fashioned bikini and other fun fashions.
-(These clothes have since been donated to the Florida Gators mascot team.)
+Cindy Coe, who played Samantha from 1989 to 1990 brought a whole new look to Samantha's costume when her Mom custom-made most of Samantha's outfits to include a homecoming dress, old fashioned bikini and other fun fashions.
+These clothes have since been donated to the Florida Gators mascot team.

 Airkat

 Airkat, an inflatable costumed version of Sammy, appeared in the mid-2000s.
+Although the costume has since been retired, it is still in a container on school grounds.